 After creating a display group, you'll need to populate it with members.
 Any recipient or group that is a member of the display group will display on any GUI Clients tied to that display group.
 Any recipient or group that is not a member will not display.
 Creating a Display Group

 Setting Function Description This field should describe the display group.
-Group This field is what will display as an option when selecting a display group in the GUI Client.
+Group This is the name used when selecting a display group in the GUI Client.
 Apply This adds the display group in to the list.